jamie2210/CI_MS3_RR/TESTING.md

 __4. Youtube Upload__

-A user doesn't need to upload a youtube video, but it text is entered in the youtube feild that isn't a youtube link and error occurs where 404 error page is generated with the input field.
+A user doesn't need to upload a youtube video, but if text is entered in the youtube feild that isn't a youtube link and error occurs where 404 error page is generated with the input field.

 __5. Iphone Organisation Selection__